UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

 As a gifted student, I was shocked when my favorite teacher asked me if I had ever considered getting examined for ADHD.
-My grades had been slipping that semester, but it was just because I wasn’t working hard enough to stay organized, right?
-My teacher indicated that he knew I was working really hard already, and that maybe, I would benefit from a little help.
+My grades had been slipping that semester, but I thought I needed to work harder to stay organized.
+However, my teacher indicated that he knew I was working really hard already, and that maybe, I would benefit from a little help.

 When my diagnosis came back as primarily inattentive ADHD, I felt both surprise and grief.
-My psychologist talked to me about how my hyperfocus had been likely sparked when I was a little kid in elementary school, but that, as time went on, it was easier and easier for me to become bored in school.
+My psychologist also talked to me about why I had become bored and unmotivated in school.
 Even if the classes were more challenging, the repetition of the structure wasn’t.
-I had enough coping mechanisms to do “well enough,” but if I wasn’t being challenged, my inattention could be taking over and making me lose out on reaching my goals.
+I had enough coping mechanisms to do “well enough,” but if I wasn’t being challenged, my inattention could take over and make me lose out on reaching my goals.

 Working closely with my parents, my psychologist, and my teachers, I was able to build a plan for myself to get back on track.
-I chose for myself that I wanted to start treatment without medication, so I did counseling to put my time in high school in perspective, and I started practicing mindfulness meditation, which has been a revelation.
+I chose that I wanted to start treatment without medication, so I did counseling to put my time management skills in perspective, and I started practicing mindfulness meditation.
 When I focus on the fact that every day is a new opportunity to learn something new, I can really savor those opportunities.
-The semester that I received my diagnosis, I stabilized my grades and my 4.0 GPA before anything started to slip, thanks to my careful teacher.
+I also adopted a color-coded organizational system that helps me stay on top of assignments and proactively check in with my teachers if I need help breaking down a goal.
+As a result, I quickly stabilized my grades before anything started to slip, maintaining my 4.0 GPA.

 Analysis:

-So, I wanted to show an example of someone who had that clarity of overcoming their diagnosis with a demonstrable stabilization of their GPA.
-Pay attention to the way in which the essay departs from the identification of the problem, the diagnosis, and then focuses mainly on the solutions that the student finds.
-Leaving the essay in a place of generosity where the student wants to extend what they’ve learned to others around them solidifies their success and showcases that they truly have overcome this educational barrier.
+In this UC example essay, I wanted to show how someone “overcame” their diagnosis via a demonstrable stabilization of their GPA.
+Pay attention to how the essay departs from the identification of the problem—the diagnosis—to focus mainly on concrete solutions.
+These solutions solidify their success and showcase that they truly went above and beyond to overcome this educational barrier.

 UC Essay Prompt #5: